Tggl/pg-capture/README.md

 Here are all the steps that happen when an event is handled by the aggregator:

 ### 1. `handleEvent` is called with a low level event
-It is you job to call the `handleEvent` method with all the low level events that happen on your tables.
+It is your job to call the `handleEvent` method with all the low level events that happen on your tables.
 The goal of this method is to understand if the event might impact the schema by traversing the tree and comparing the event with each node.

 ```typescript
 await aggregator.handleEvent({